Stuart & Treasure Coast Boat Accident Lawyer

 Reports can be made to the local sheriff’s office, the local police department, or the law enforcement division within the Florida Fish and Wildlife Conservation Commission.
 After filing a report, it is time to consider a personal injury claim.
 A knowledgeable boat accident attorney can guide you through the legal process.

 While there are navigation rules that guide how boaters maneuver when in close quarters on the water, it is much different than driving a car down a road with painted lines, traffic signals, and signs.
 Similarly, personal injury cases that come out of boating accidents are handled differently than a car or truck personal injury case.
 If you have been injured on the water you need an attorney who has experience representing boating accident victims.
-The Stuart attorneys at Scott Smith Injury Law understand the rules and regulations that exist for operating a boat in Florida and can help you get compensated for the damages you sustained.
+The Stuart attorneys at Smith & Ball Injury Law understand the rules and regulations that exist for operating a boat in Florida and can help you get compensated for the damages you sustained.
 Contact us to schedule a no-cost consultation at 561-500-4357.